Changes Recording Monitoring Client

 emajStat.pl --interval 30 --max-tables 40 --exclude-tables '\.sav$' --max-sequences 0

-displays every 30 seconds, cumulated changes of the 5 most active tables groups and the 40 most active tables, tables named with a “.sav” suffix being excluded, no sequences being processed.
+displays, every 30 seconds, the cumulative changes of the 5 most active table groups and the 40 most active tables, excluding tables with a “.sav” suffix, and processing no sequences.

 Example of display: